johnothwolo/hfs-freebsd/README.md

 This is a WIP port of Apple's HFS driver to FreeBSD.
 The code is based on version 556.60.1.

 To build the driver, clone the repository, navigate to the directory, then run make.
-Keep in note that:
+Keep in mind that:

 * This is a read-only driver.
 Write support is disabled for now.
 * `mount_hfs` is untested, so use the builtin `mount` command e.g. `mount -t hfs /dev/da0p3 /mnt/disk`.